 Another major criterion on which social trading platforms differ greatly is the amount of information they give about each trader on their network, including of course yourself, once you sign up.
 Even though the whole raison d’etre of social trading platforms is to make trading information available to others, some share more data than others, or in more transparent ways.

 The best social trading platforms out there provide you with statistics that reflect each trader’s likelihood of success based on past results, whereas the worst among them try to pump up their traders’ performance in order to attract unwitting copiers.
 As we’ve discussed in our article “How to choose the best social traders”, stats like “percentage of profitable trades” is a red herring because they are not even slightly indicative of how much the trader has actually gained over a period of time.

-When choosing the best social trading platform for you, look out for a detailed portfolio breakdown, which shows you what instruments the trader invests in and how diversified their portfolio is, as well as a reliable indicator of risk, such as a risk score, as this factor can be quite difficult to estimate on your own.
+When choosing the best social trading platform for you, look for a detailed portfolio breakdown, which shows you what instruments the trader invests in and how diversified their portfolio is, as well as a reliable indicator of risk, such as a risk score, as this factor can be quite difficult to estimate on your own.

-Finally, just like manual trading, social trading platforms come with different sets of social trading tools that can make all the difference to your trading outcome.
-Most of these have to do with managing you copy trading activity once you’ve already chosen the traders you wish to copy, although a good search function with lots of different variables is an extremely important tool in and of itself.
+Like manual trading, social trading platforms come with different sets of social trading tools that can make all the difference to your trading outcome.
+Most of these have to do with managing you copy trading activity once you’ve already chosen the traders you wish to copy.
+Although, a good search function with lots of different variables is an extremely important tool in and of itself.